NiklasRosenstein/pydoc-markdown/docs/configuration.md

 deserialized.
 The format is similar to that of [YTT][], but supports only a subset of the features and logic is interpreted as actual Python code.

-Supportes preprocessing features:
+Supports preprocessing features:

 * `def` blocks to define a Python function (requires an `end` keyword, encapsulating YAML code into the function definition is not supported)
 * Value substitution

-Check out the [Read the Docs/Hugo baseURL](../read-the-docs#hugo-baseurl) documentation for an example.
+Check out the [Read the Docs/Hugo baseURL](readthedocs#hugo-baseurl) documentation for an example.

 ## Loaders